Biomedical Engineering (BIEN)

 BIEN 1120 Introduction to Computing for Biomedical Engineers (2 credits)

-Introductory hands-on experience in computer programming, MATLAB, and Solid Modeling and CAD for biomedical engineers.
+Introductory hands-on experience in computer programming for biomedical engineers.
 Involves learning linear programming in C and creating flow-charts to solve biomedical applications.
 Computing topics include syntax, data types, control flow and algorithm development.
 Biomedical applications include analyzing physiological signals, biological event detection, and biomechanical analysis.
 Students learn how to use MATLAB to solve biomedical applications.
-Solid modeling and CAD are studied in the context of biomedical engineering design.
 Laptop required.

 Prerequisite: BIEN 1100, which may be taken concurrently.